 There is no secret about my passion for independent businesses.
-Even if “local” means to be miles away from Birmingham, where I live.
+Even if “local” means being miles away from Birmingham, where I live.

 During my last trip to Cornwall this month, I stayed in Talland Bay, also passing by Looe, Polperro, Fowey, Polruan, and the Eden Project (in Par).
 I made the most of it and tried to buy locally as much as possible.

 To be honest, it’s not a difficult task for me because it is fairly easy to find everything that is needed from local shops.
 Especially in Cornwall where everything is fresh and quality.

 Remember that every time you choose an independent souvenir shop, coffee, or any other kind of store, you are helping the local economy and/or families around to keep their businesses up.
 Not to mention that the variety of products are incomparable.
 And if you are looking for accommodation, Cornish Secrets is a great choice as well if you are looking to stay in a Cornwall cottage.

 So let’s see my list of favourites during this mini-holiday break: